-One of the villages en route had a band to serenade pilgrims on their way.
+One of the villages on the road from Palas de Rei to Arzua had a band to serenade pilgrims on their way.
 We had hoped for a coffee but the band had taken over the cafe and were selling their CDs instead.
 We could hear their music for quite a distance until a selfish person decided to put his car music on full blast while stationary.
 It is interesting the number of individuals, mostly young people, who walk with earphones plugged in and miss the sound of birds, crickets, frogs singing, waterfalls.

 I suppose they are in their own little world with One Direction or whoever while walking?
 I have been criticised for not carrying things on my head as well as back and front, the opportunity to rectify that matter will have to wait until our next Camino.
 (Christine NEXT Camino?!?!).

 Today we could not set off until 7am so we were walking for longer in the heat of the sun, even without our rucksacks our feet and legs were aching.
 Last night while in bed our legs were painful preventing us from sleeping properly, but not long now only another 37km to go.
 We are now seeing more families walking the final 100 kms, mainly older parents with their daughters.
 Helen and Sarah, we should have brought you along!